 Allstate

-Allstate is the fourth largest insurer in the U.S. and offers various insurance and investment options.
+Allstate has the fourth largest market share in the U.S. and offers various insurance and investment options.
 However, Allstate policies tend to be more expensive than other insurers.

 • Online quote: Yes